inovaeg/Bubble_Ads/README.md

 2. **AdBubbleHelper**
 3. **Adding SkView on top of your view**

-Also adding resource file `sprites.atlas` to the project and then:
+Also adding resource file `Bubble Assets` to the project and then:

 * In your ViewController Request presenting Ads.